Start your application

 Statement of Purpose: Address in detail your intellectual interests and proposed topic(s) of graduate study.
 Be as specific as possible in describing your prior college-level experience in areas encompassed by Nature–Culture–Sustainability Studies, indicating how this work has contributed to your professional and personal goals in pursuing a master's degree.
 Your statement should also reflect your understanding of the contours and demands of graduate study in Nature–Culture–Sustainability Studies at RISD.

-Artist’s statement (max.
-750 words): Submit a clearly written, accessible statement that elucidates the work you’ve included in your submitted portfolio, its aims, forms, development, trajectory, possibilities, meanings and relevance as you construe these things.
+Artist Statement: Provide a clearly written, accessible artist’s statement (max.
+750 words) that elucidates the work you’ve included in your submitted portfolio, its aims, forms, development, trajectory, possibilities, meanings and relevance as you construe these things.
+Tell us what you’re doing—and tell us how and why.

 Portfolio: Your portfolio should consist of 20 images exhibiting the depth and breadth of your studio experience.
 Ten images should represent work that reflects your investigations within a single medium; seven images should represent your confidence in handling a variety of media; and three images need to be samples of drawings.